 - The house where L.N.Tolstoy lived (1854-1855) - Tolstoy Street, 4;

-- 500-year-old oak “Tavrida’s Hercules” - in Detsky (“children’s”) park.
+- The 500-year-old oak “Tavrida’s Hercules” - in Detsky (“Children’s”) park.
 The trunk of the tree is about 6 meters in circumference, the top crown - 30 meters in diameter.
-Near it, there are several 300-500-year-old oaks of smaller size.
+Nearby, there are several 300-500-year-old oaks of smaller size.

-There are not a lot of hotels in the city.
-According to some visitors’ reviews, the following hotels offer quite good level of service.
+Simferopol doesn’t have a lot of hotels.
+According to some reviews, the following hotels offer quite good level of service.

 Hotel “Moskva”.
 This modern seven-story hotel is located close to the business and cultural center of Simferopol.
 189 comfortable, modern rooms.
 Two all-day cafe-bars.

 Hotel “Ukraine”.
 The hotel is located in the historical, cultural and business center of Simferopol.
-It was built in the late 50’s of the 20th century.
+It was built in the late 1950s.
 Recently, the building has undergone a complete renovation.
 There is a conference room for 50 people.
 In the health center, you can find a Finnish sauna, Turkish bath, swimming pool, jacuzzi.

 128 comfortable rooms with air conditioning, TV, fridge, phone, Wi-Fi.
 Restaurant “Ukraine” (European cuisine).

 Hotel “Sport”.
-The hotel is located 1.5 km from the city center.
+This hotel is located about 1.5 km from the city center.
 88 comfortable rooms.
 There is a cafe on the ground floor - a wide range of Russian and European cuisine.

 Hotel “Victoria”.
-This modern four-story hotel is located in a central district of Simferopol.
+This modern four-story hotel is located in the central district of Simferopol.
 16 rooms.
-The bar on the ground floor (European cuisine).
+There is a bar on the ground floor (European cuisine).

 Hotel “Europe”.
-The hotel is located in the center of Simferopol.
-It is an architectural monument of the 20th century.
+The hotel is located in the center.
+The building is an architectural monument of the 20th century.

 Hotel “Salgir”.
 This new luxury hotel is located in one of the most prestigious districts of Simferopol, close to the train station.
 16 rooms.
-Cafe-bar (Ukrainian cuisine).
+There is a cafe-bar (Ukrainian cuisine).
 Lenin Blvd, 9.
 Phone: +38 0652 521 920.